CyVerse-learning-materials/foss/docs/02_managing_data.md

 - Reproducible, but can be very expensive and time-consuming
 - Examples: text and data mining, compiled database, 3D models

-## Data Self-assessment

-!!!
-Question "Activity"
-    In small groups, discuss the following questions.

-    1. What are the two or three data types that you most frequently work with?
-            -   Think about the sources (observational, experimental, simulated, compiled/derived)
-            -   Also consider the formats (tabular, sequence, database, image, etc.)
-    2. What is the scale of your data?

-        ???
-Tip "Tip: think of the [Three V's](https://www.bigdataframework.org/four-vs-of-big-data/)"
-            -   Volume: Size of the data (MBs, GBs, TBs); can also include how many files (e.g dozens of big files, or millions of small ones)
-            -   Velocity: How quickly are these data produced and analyzed?
-A lot coming in a single batch infrequently, or, a constant small amount of data that must be rapidly analyzed?
-            -   Variety: How many different data types (raw files? databases?)
-            A fourth V (Veracity) captures the need to make decisions about data processing (i.e., separating low- and high-quality data)

-    3. What is your strategy for storing and backing up your data?
-    4. What is your strategy for verifying the integrity of your data? (i.e. verifying that your data has not be altered)
-    5. What is your strategy for searching your data?
-    6. What is your strategy for sharing (and getting credit for) your data? (i.e. How will do you share with your community/clients?
-How is that sharing documented?
-How do you evaluate the impact of data shared? )

 ---

 ## The Data Life Cycle